 Santa Elena Cloud Forest Reserve Hiking Trails

-As you can see, the reserve has 5 trails of various lengths with the shortest at half a kilometer and longest at 5.
+As you can see, the reserve has 5 trails of various lengths with the shortest at half a kilometer and longest at 5 (.3 miles to 3.2 miles).
 We were only able to hike the Encantado Trail because it started pouring down rain otherwise we would have stayed longer.

 We recommend doing the Encantado or Cano Negro trails as they have a great view of Arenal Volcano.
 There is also a large ficus tree you can climb up!

 The trails are all in well maintained conditions.
 The first entrance is on a concrete path (for the handicap friendly) and it ends when you get deeper into the forest.

 The Encantado Trail didn’t have that many view points but the scenery was gorgeous.